 On March 12, 2020, the Securities and Exchange Commission (SEC) adopted amendments to the accelerated filer and large accelerated filer definitions.
 The accelerated filer definition triggers the external auditor attestation requirement over internal control over financial reporting (ICFR) under Section 404(b) of the Sarbanes Oxley Act.

-The amendments will become effective 30 days after publication in the Federal Register.
-The final amendments will apply to annual report filings due on or after the effective date.
+The final amendments will apply to annual report filings due on or after the effective date of April 27, 2020.

 The following table summarizes key components of the amended rule: